freenas/freenas-docs/userguide/services.rst

    Control Services

-A service is stopped if its icon is a red :guilabel:`OFF`.
-A service is running if the icon is a blue :guilabel:`ON`.
-To start or stop a service, click the :guilabel:`ON`/:guilabel:`OFF` icon.
+A service is stopped if its icon is a red light and its control button displays :guilabel:`Start Now`.
+A service is running if the icon is a green light and its control button displays  :guilabel:`Stop Now`.
+To start or stop a service, click its :guilabel:`Start Now` or :guilabel:`Stop Now` button.

 To configure a service, click the wrench icon associated with the service or click the name of the service in the :guilabel:`Services` section of the tree menu.

 If a service does not start, go to :menuselection:`System --> Advanced` and check the box :guilabel:`Show console messages in the footer`.
 Console messages will now show at the bottom of the browser.
-Clicking the console messages area will make it into a pop-up window, allowing scrolling through the output and copying messages.
+Clicking the console messages area will display a pop-up window, allowing scrolling through the output and copying messages.
 Watch these messages for errors when stopping or starting the problematic service.

 To read the system logs for more information about a service failure, open :ref:`Shell` and type :command:`more /var/log/messages`.